CesarCaramazana/DQN_COMPANION_kitchen/README.md

-# PROJECT TITLE
-### A Deep Q Network implementation for a recipe preparation task
+# A Deep Q-Network Decision Making System for assistive robots in a simulation environment of human-robot interaction

 # PROJECT DESCRIPTION